Subscribe

 Types of Laminate Flooring

-Laminate flooring consists of several layers of material pressed together.
-The four layers are meant to improve the durability of the flooring and to help it resist moisture and wear-and-tear.
+There are different types of Laminate flooring, but they typically consist of several layers of material pressed together.
+The four layers are meant to improve durability and resist moisture.
 In a typical piece of laminate flooring, you’ll find:

 • The backing layer.
-The backing layer of laminate flooring is typically made of melamine, a durable material that provides structure and support and that also helps the flooring resist moisture.
+The backing layer of laminate flooring is typically made of melamine, a durable material that provides structure and support and helps resist moisture.

 • The core.
 The core layer of laminate flooring usually consists of high-density fiberboard, a composite material made from the waste products of wood.
 In many cases, high-density fiberboard makes up as much as 70 percent of the total weight of a piece of flooring.

-There’s no “one-size-fits-all” option when it comes to laminate flooring.
-The flooring material comes in a variety of textures and finishes, which makes it a versatile choice for many homeowners.
+Laminate flooring differences range from size and shape to texture and finish, making it a versatile choice for many homeowners.
 For example, laminate flooring may be sold in square tiles or long planks.
 The planks might be narrow or wide.
-It’s also possible to find laminate flooring meant to be installed in a chevron pattern.
+It’s also possible to find laminate flooring designed to be installed in a chevron pattern.

 The decorative layer of laminate flooring might look like wood or imitate stone.
-When it comes to the decorative layer, some examples of finish options include:
+Some examples of styles include:

 • Oak finish